 It’s the quick-growing weed that’s estimated to cost the UK economy tens of millions of pounds a year - Japanese knotweed.

-It could hamper mortgage applications, affect property values, and if it’s on your land you’re legally obliged to control it.
+It could hamper mortgage applications and affect property values, and if it’s on your land you’re legally obliged to control it.

 Here’s what you need to know about the pervasive plant.